Russia to blame for Azerbaijan attack, EU says

 Meanwhile, French liberal MEP Nathalie Loiseau gave an idea of how top EU diplomats ought to be feeling.

-She watched the events unfold with a "mixture of sadness, anger, and shame today", she told Devigne in the EU Parliament hearing.
+She had watched the events unfold with a "mixture of sadness, anger, and shame", she told Devigne in the EU parliament hearing.

 "For months, Azerbaijan has been circling, starving, and bringing Armenians in Nagorno-Karabakh to their knees.
 Now it bombs Stepanakert [the Nagorno-Karabakh capital].
 What have we done?
 Mediation?
 Total failure," she said.

-"We ignored all the signs from the Armenian prime minister who was telling us that Russia had abandoned Armenia.
+"We ignored all the signs from the Armenian prime minister, who was telling us that Russia had abandoned Armenia.
 He called for help," she added.

 "We just closed our eyes to this," she said.